 Heated debates rage over the causes and consequences of these possible extinction threats.
 Some thinkers predict the end of all life while others argue that worries about extinction are unfounded, that what we are witnessing today is no different than what has occurred in the past.
 How do we make sense out of such differing perspectives?
 How do we assess current and future extinction threats?
 How do current and imminent extinctions compare to those of the past?
 What role do natural, anthropogenic, and cultural processes play in the extinction of human groups and other species?
-How might extinctions be averted?
-How do species and cultural extinctions shape cultural identities and practices?
 How do different human groups construct cultural meanings and practices in response to threats to survival and radical loss?
 How do extinction experiences influence moral ideas about animal and human rights?
 What does it mean to be a species that can imagine its own demise, understand its role in the demise of another, or contemplate the end of all life?